 A bite of the bestselling Strawberry Special wiped the whole lot out of my thoughts except for one phrase — Oishi!
 Delicious!
 The ice melted effects at the tongue, akin to the feel of cotton candy, with a sweetness that becomes wonderfully inside the center of sweet and now not sweet.
 The ice became a foil to enjoy the candy-tangy flavor of strawberries made creamier with whipped cream.

-Next came a bowl of brown ice.
+Next came a bowl of brown rice.
 The Earl Grey Milk Tea Kakigori is a premium flavor and a bestseller in Hong Kong.
-During the tasting, many remarked that Filipinos won’t care for the flavor as Earl Grey has a unique flavor.
+Many remarked that Filipinos wouldn’t care for the flavor during the tasting as Earl Grey has a unique flavor.
 What’s not to love about it although?
-It tastes of a nutty caramel milk tea with a hint of citrus — again, now not too sweet, and bites were made more thrilling thanks to a few hidden surprises interior – texture from crushed cookies.
+It tastes like a nutty caramel milk tea with a hint of citrus — again, now not too sweet, and bites were made more thrilling thanks to a few hidden surprises interior – texture from crushed cookies.

 If you’re acquainted with the Netflix show, it was a “Kantaro” moment.

 It’s tough to pinpoint what makes the Matcha Cream Special sing—was it the matcha flown in from Hokkaido?
 The whipped cream drizzled with the darkish caramel flavor of kuromitsu that coated the tongue and balanced the earthiness of the matcha?
 Or changed into it the crispy bits of cookies that made every chew one-of-a-kind?